 %% load World Topography Matlab demo load topo; %% create Light Bartlein orange-white-purple diverging scheme LB=flipud(lbmap(256,'BrownBlue')); % flip it so blue is for negative(ocean) % and green for positive (land) %% plot map fig2 = figure; imagesc(flipud(topo)); axis equal axis tight axis off set(fig2,'Position',[720 400 980 580]); title(' Non-symmetric divergent orange-white-purple palette','Color',... 'k','FontSize',12,'FontWeight','demi'); colormap(LB); colorbar;

 And here is the result below.
-I really like this color scheme.
-The only issue, although not inherently due to the palette itself , is that the centre of the palette is not at the zero.
+I like this color scheme better than many othera for divergent data.
+One only issue in the figure, although not inherently due to the palette itself , is that the centre of the palette is not at the zero.
 This is a problem since the zero is such an important element in ratio data, in this case representing sea level.

 MAKING THE PALETTE SYMMETRIC AROUND THE ZERO